keu/docs/software/configure-deployment.md

 Airflow 2.2 introduces the Triggerer, which is a component for running tasks with [Deferrable Operators](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html).
 Like the Scheduler, the Triggerer is highly-available: If a Triggerer shuts down unexpectedly, the tasks it was deferring can be recovered and moved to another Triggerer.

-By adjusting the **Triggerer** slider in the Astronomer UI, you can provision up to 2 Triggerers on any Deployment running Airflow 2.2+.
+By adjusting the **Triggerer** slider in the Software UI, you can provision up to 2 Triggerers on any Deployment running Airflow 2.2+.
 To take advantage of the Triggerer's high availability, we recommend provisioning 2 Triggerers for production Deployments.

 Note that this feature must first be enabled by a System Admin before it appears in your Deployments.
 To enable Triggerers, follow the steps in the following section.